How To Fail In Scotland

 The plan was made, rise in the morning, walk with camera pack to Scrabster and get the 8:45am ferry to Orkney and return on the 16:45 service, the last of the day.

 But circumstance had other plans.
 That far north, the sun doesn’t set until very late.
-Golden hour stretches for a seeming eternity.
+Golden hour stretches on and on - irresistible for a photographer.

-Enchanted by the soft light and long shadows of a northern Scotland sunset, I wandered later into the night than I should have.
+Enchanted by the soft light and long shadows, I wandered later into the night than I should.

-“All good, I can still make it!” was quickly followed by “oh shit, damn you Google Maps!”
+A calm “all good, I can make it” was quickly followed by “oh shit, damn you Google Maps!”
 How did 10 minutes get added to my walk between yesterday and today!?!

 Quick calculations of bus times offered little hope.
 I had to leg it, fast.

-With an aching Achilles tendon (a consequence of 3 months walking without much time for recovery) I started run-walking (or is it walk-running?) the 3 km’s to Scrabster ferry port with my camera bag and 6kg of equipment bouncing unhelpfully.
+With an aching Achilles tendon (a consequence of 3 months walking) I started run-walking (or is it walk-running?) the 3 km’s to the ferry port with my camera bag and 6kg of equipment bouncing unhelpfully.

 It started to drizzle and then rain.
 Of course.

-I was now on the main road to the port, so I extended the hitcher hikers finger in hope.
-It worked, I jumped in the drivers van next to a black and white border collie and thanked my ride profusely for picking me up.
+I extended the hitchhiker’s finger in hope.
+It worked.
+I jumped in the drivers van next to a black and white border collie and thanked my ride profusely for picking me up.

 In Oban, on the west coast, when I needed a ferry to Mull, I fronted up and bought a ticket.
 To get to Kerrera from Oban you walk up, buy a ticket from the Glaswegian transplant and get on the ferry.